Suffolk: Notable people

 In the arts, Suffolk is noted for having been home to two of England's best regarded painters, Thomas Gainsborough and John Constable – the Stour Valley area is branded as "Constable Country" – and one of its most noted composers, Benjamin Britten.
-Other artistic figures connected with Suffolk include: Sir Alfred Munnings, John Nash, sculptress Dame Elizabeth Frink, Cedric Morris who ran the East Anglian School, Philip Wilson Steer, and the cartoonist Carl Giles (a bronze statue of his character "Grandma" is located in Ipswich town centre); the poets George Crabbe and Robert Bloomfield were both born in Suffolk; farmer and writer Adrian Bell, writer and editor Ronald Blythe, V. S. Pritchett, the authors Ralph Hammond Innes and Ruth Rendell.
-The writer M. M. Kaye spend her last years in Suffolk and died in Lavenham.
-Actors Ralph Fiennes and Bob Hoskins, actress and singer Kerry Ellis, musician and record producer Brian Eno, multi-award winning singer-songwriter Ed Sheeran and sopranos Laura Wright and Christina Johnston are all connected with the county.
-Glam rock band and three time Brit Award winners The Darkness hail from Lowestoft.
+Other artistic figures connected with Suffolk include: Sir Alfred Munnings, John Nash, sculptor Dame Elizabeth Frink, Cedric Morris who ran the East Anglian School, Philip Wilson Steer, and the cartoonist Carl Giles (a bronze statue of his character "Grandma" is located in Ipswich town centre); the poets George Crabbe and Robert Bloomfield were both born in Suffolk; farmer and writer Adrian Bell, writer and literary editor Ronald Blythe, V. S. Pritchett, the authors Ralph Hammond Innes and Ruth Rendell all lived in the county.

+The writer M. M. Kaye spent her last years in Suffolk and died in Lavenham.
+Actors Ralph Fiennes, Bob Hoskins and Sam Claflin, actress and singer Kerry Ellis, musician and record producer Brian Eno, multi-award winning singer-songwriter Ed Sheeran, bassist in the band Keane Jesse Quin and sopranos Laura Wright and Christina Johnston are all connected with the county.
+Glam rock band and three time Brit Award winners the Darkness hail from Lowestoft.

 Hip hop DJ Tim Westwood is originally from Suffolk and the influential DJ and radio presenter John Peel made the county his home.
 Contemporary painter Maggi Hambling, was born and resides in Suffolk.
 Norah Lofts, author of best-selling historical novels, lived for decades in Bury St. Edmunds.
 Sir Peter Hall the founder of the Royal Shakespeare Company was born in Bury St. Edmunds, and Sir Trevor Nunn the theatre director was born in Ipswich.
 The actor Sir John Mills spent periods of his youth in the county.
 The designer David Hicks lived for a number of years in Suffolk.
 Model Claudia Schiffer and her husband, the film director Matthew Vaughn, have owned a house in Suffolk since 2002.